minjing/uapi/README.md

 age: 22
 ```

-And then you need launch application with *-config=conf/config.yml" option.
+And then you need launch application with *-config=conf/config.yml" option, the configuration will be inject to the service automatically.

 *Note:* The IRegistry is required, since the Configuration framework need use it to find out dependent service.